Lucifer (crustacean)

 Lucifer is a little-known and degenerate genus of prawns, the type genus of the family Luciferidae.
 Lucifer has a long body, but many fewer appendages than other prawns, with only three pairs of pereiopods remaining, all without claws.
 It also bears no gills.
-The females, uniquely among prawns, carry the fertilised eggs on her pleopods until they are ready to hatch.
+The female, uniquely among prawns, carries the fertilised eggs on her pleopods until they are ready to hatch.
 This parallels the development of a similar system in pleocyemates, although the attachment is less strong in Lucifer.
-The length of the eye-stalks and the form of the petasma are used in distinguishing the eight species from each other.
+The length of the eye-stalks and the form of the petasma have been used in distinguishing the species, including before some were later moved into another genus Belzebub.

-The name Lucifer is Latin for "light bearer" was given to the genus because of these prawns' bioluminescence.
+The name Lucifer, Latin for "light bearer", was given to the genus because of these prawns' bioluminescence.